India, France explore ways to boost cooperation in Indo-Pacific | Law-Order

 ''In this regard, India welcomes France's decision to take up the 'Maritime Resources' pillar of India's Indo-Pacific Oceans Initiative (IPOI),'' it said in a statement.
 At the East Asia summit in Bangkok in 2019, Prime Minister Narendra Modi proposed setting up of the IPOI to conserve and sustainably use the maritime domain and to make meaningful efforts to create a safe and secure maritime domain.

+Meanwhile, a scheduled meeting between Le Drian and Modi did not take place on Tuesday.
+There was no official reason cited for it.
+However, it is learnt that it was done so as part of precautionary measures in view of the pandemic.

-The MEA said the two ministers held discussions on a number of regional and global issues of mutual interest and reiterated their shared commitment to a multipolar world and faith in multilateralism.
+About the meeting between the two foreign ministers, the MEA said the they held discussions on a number of regional and global issues of mutual interest and reiterated their shared commitment to a multipolar world and faith in multilateralism.

 The French minister arrived here on Monday evening on a three-day visit to explore ways to further boost cooperation between the two countries including in the Indo-Pacific region.